isomerpages/nlb-discovereads/_diy-resources/storytime/4a-storytime-with-our-librarians-(for ages 4 - 10).md

 Don’t let COVID-19 put a damper on your love 💗 for our libraries 📚.
 Stay connected with us through our online storytelling sessions in the four official languages.
 For the latest videos, tune in to Public Libraries Singapore’s Facebook page!
 Don’t forget to set your alarm so you don’t miss any of the wonderful sessions!

-✨

 **26/8/2020 - Update on ‘Storytime with our Librarians’ Videos**

 Due to the extraordinary circumstances of the COVID-19 situation, several publishers had generously allowed NLB to read their books online for the enjoyment of many at no cost and for a limited period only.

 As permissions were granted for a limited period only, we will be removing selected **‘Storytime with our Librarians’** videos from Public Libraries Singapore’s Facebook page or at this website from 31 Aug 2020.

 We thank you for supporting our videos.
-Stay tuned for new videos!
+Stay tuned on the following pages for new videos!

 * Storytime (in English): [Public Libraries Singapore](https://www.facebook.com/publiclibrarysg/?__tn__=K-R&eid=ARBW3aD1Bq7Ito1RDwUJUrZ20ebXQSbE-2jAKLpm5DEYUmJei71fOLqpILRI4fTcT8RzU5sYR6MFeCFY)
 * 听故事·识世界: [Chinese Library Services (中文图书馆服务)](https://www.facebook.com/groups/1814517521928294/?fref=mentions&__xts__[0]=68.ARAHPxpBJbme5Z0LaOfSGu4tG1P_3ZEQH7yKQcaSU67yO2kvTUbXsAY7rckV99-h9Och6-fR0eeAhJGr3-J3atBvFwf6oOSv3M5HdI1dRqNzx3cHea6JNMavTzLxXk8u-2SDaKH7RrO_d4Edhvzdn0jOzmePv1Xqy3pdWxQZvZdHWBmeapsWLWWyj6MMzs0KMnrERDhMLeEC-H3VLsmMnaiXE4h4khDqe0H8oCwJ4qebKXMKRG0ENmeYIAz9r9DC_oaOgI6lUkTu4_W5bMU4SIOFA0SudcFLKC4Ks6_54haZhyVBtXZROxhm7Rt96V8_SfTC839c9HkyckYBHS_aQw7NLQ)